WilliDieEnte/BetterBlocklist/README.md

 </details>

 > [!TIP]
-> <h4>I very much recommend you to use <a href="https://docs.pi-hole.net/guides/dns/unbound/#setting-up-pi-hole-as-a-recursive-dns-server-solution">unbound in addition to Pi-Hole</a> for better Privacy.</h4>
+> <h4>I very much recommend you to use <a href="https://docs.pi-hole.net/guides/dns/unbound/#setting-up-pi-hole-as-a-recursive-dns-server-solution">unbound</a> in addition to Pi-Hole for better Privacy.</h4>

 <details>
  <summary><h3>with <a href="https://github.com/AdguardTeam/AdGuardHome">AdGuardHome</a></h3></summary>